-While it’s not clear when exactly life will return to “normal”, we do expect that a lot of the practices that were created in 2020, or at least gained lots of steam, will continue into 2021.
+While it’s not clear when exactly life will return to “normal”, we do expect that a lot of the practices that were created or gained steam in 2020 will continue into 2021.
 That’s, in part, because many of these trends were caused by the shift to remote workplaces and distributed workforces.

-And it’s not just the Googles, Facebooks, and Twitters of the world that have employees working away from the office.
+And it’s not just companies like Google, Facebook, or Twitter that have employees working away from the office.
 AP teams, as well as many AR workers, are also working remotely.
 In many cases it seems, they’ll continue to do so.

 How does this impact accounts payable?
 We’ve found five ways in particular: